mindspank/serializeapp/README.md

 Pass it a [qsocks](https://github.com/mindspank/qsocks) app class and it returns the JSON representation of that app.

 Returns a promise as standard but also accepts classical node style callbacks.
 Verified to work in the browser using browserify or webpack.

+### Frozen 2.0 branch
+This is a frozen 2.0 branch of the module.
+Breaking changes for variables in 2.1 of Qlik Sense.
+If you need 2.0 support then use this branch.

 ##installing
 ```